 Oregon port vote is latest local action on fossil fuels

-There are 1 comment on the WRAL.com story from 15 hrs ago, titled Oregon port vote is latest local action on fossil fuels.
-In it, WRAL.com reports that:
+There are 1 comment on the The Tribune story from Sunday, titled Oregon port vote is latest local action on fossil fuels.
+In it, The Tribune reports that:

-The ballot measure before Coos County voters Tuesday would block the $7.5 billion Jordan Cove Energy Project, a proposed liquefied natural gas port that would be the first of its kind on the U.S. West Coast.
-The vote comes weeks after a Trump adviser said the administration would approve the project.

 |